ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 which includes template building and mapping functionality, with applicability to multiple organ systems, modalities, and animal species.
-Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain.
-First, we provide ANTsX-based protocols for mapping MERFISH, fMOST, and lightsheet datasets to AllenCCFv3 accounting for common artefacts and other confounds.
-Additionally, recently developed ANTsX functionality permits the generation of velocity flow-based mappings for serial data.
-Using the recently introduced Developmental Common Coordinate Framework, we evaluate and describe the publicly available ANTsX-based protocols for generating a velocity flow-based mapping spanning the spatiotemporal domain of the developmental trajectory.
-Possible future work includes the introduction of additional developmental time points and application to histological slice stacking.
+Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain.  \textcolor{red}{First, we provide ANTsX-based protocols for mapping MERFISH, fMOST, and lightsheet datasets to AllenCCFv3 accounting for common artefacts and other confounds.}  Herein, novel contributions include recently developed ANTsX functionality for generating a velocity flow-based mapping spanning the spatiotemporal domain of a longitudinal trajectory which we apply to the Developmental Common Coordinate Framework (DevCCF).
+Additionally, we present an automated structural morphological pipeline for determining volumetric and cortical thickness measurements analogous to the well-utilized ANTsX pipeline for human neuroanatomy.
+This latter development also illustrates a more general open-source ANTsX framework for determining tailored brain parcellations using the AllenCCFv3 and DevCCF templates.

-\clearpage# Introduction {-}
+\clearpage# Introduction

 Over the past two decades there have been significant advancements in mesoscopic analysis of the mouse brain.
 It is now possible to track single cell neurons in